encharm/libsystemtray/README.md

 * Allow all of the features of native platform
 * Friendly license, MIT **pull requests are welcome**
 * Can be used and/or bundled in commercial software
+* Ability to copy and paste code from this repo and make stuff work :)

 Temporary limitations:
 * KDE at first only. **pull requests are welcome**